 EcoCamp was opened in 2001 by Javier, Yerko and Nani - The region's first fully sustainable accommodation south of the Amazon and the world's first geodesic hotel room.
-Check out EcoCamp's photo timeline and discover the landmark events since its opening.

 The team at EcoCamp is an energetic mix of guides, cooks, assistants, maintenance staff, drivers, housekeepers and administrators, mainly from the neighbouring town of Puerto Natales (180km) or Punta Arenas (330km).
 Their hardworking and positive attitude ensures service levels for both guests and the environment are of the highest quality.
 Our superstar guides are mainly locals who have grown up breathing fresh Patagonian air.
 They are all fun-loving, environmentally-conscious trekking enthusiasts who love their job and can be counted on for knowledge, reliability and entertainment.

 EcoCamp's Responsible Tourism Policy

 We will endeavour to adhere to the following goals in order to deliver sustainable, responsibly operated holidays where EcoCamp's guests, staff, community and surrounding environment are of the utmost priority